Thami El Glaoui: French influence

-The ruinous reigns of Moulay Abdelaziz and Moulay Hafid bankrupted Morocco and led first to riots, then to armed intervention by the French to protect their citizens and financial interests.
-As the situation worsened, a scapegoat once again had to be found, and again it was the Glaoua.
+The ruinous reigns of Moulay Abdelaziz and Moulay Hafid bankrupted Morocco and led to riots, which european colonial powers saw as an opportunity to facilitate the control of a previously autonomous region.
 Moulay Hafid accused Madani of keeping back tax money, and in 1911 stripped all Glaoua family members of their positions.

-In 1912 the Sultan was forced to sign the Treaty of Fez, which gave the French immense control over the Sultan, his pashas and qaids.
-Later that year, the pretender El Hiba entered Marrakesh with his army and demanded of the new Pasha, Driss Mennou (who had replaced T'hami), that he hand over all foreign Christians as hostages.
+In 1912, the Sultan was forced to sign the Treaty of Fez, which gave the French immense control over the Sultan, his pashas and qaids.
+Later that year, the pretender El Hiba entered Marrakesh with his army and demanded of the new Pasha, Driss Mennou (who had replaced T'hami), that he hand over all foreigners as hostages.
 These had sought refuge with the former Pasha, T'hami, who had tried previously but failed to get them out of the district.
 T'hami handed over the hostages, except for a sergeant whom he hid and supplied with a line of communication with the approaching French army.
 The French scattered El Hiba's warriors, and Driss Mennou ordered his men to overpower El Hiba's guards and liberate the hostages.
 These then went to T'hami's place to collect their belongings, and were found there by the French army in circumstances which suggested T'hami alone had saved them.
 T'hami was restored to his position as Pasha on the spot.
 Seeing that the French were now the only effective power, T'hami aligned himself with them.